Anniepoo/identity/README.md

  * Add  checks on uname/pw size
  * Add pw reset email
  * document all
+ * make a directive & another expansion that lets app programmer set a prefix as requiring a role
  * Add a meta-inclusion that adds unauthorized class to link if user not authorized
  * Add a pengine endpoint that says yes/no an endpoint is authorized
  * Try overriding login, registration, and forbidden pages